saikrishna-koppula/AzureDataMigration/Data Migration_02/Data Transformation_02_02/README.md

   - [Source to Stage Notebook](./Source_to_Satge.ipynb)
   - [Stage to Fact Notebook](./Stage_to_Fact.ipynb)

 P.S: You will be able to see only partial part of the code as all the transformations could not be made public.
+Please reach out to me if you would like to understand what kind of transformations I made for this project.

 ---